 Today, hypnotherapy is widely used to treat various illnesses, including PTSD, addictions, depression, weight loss, and more.
 Unlike in the past, hypnosis is now acknowledged and integrated into medical practices.
 Its application in improving anesthesia and directly addressing both physical and mental disorders represents a significant advancement for the field.
 In many countries, hypnotherapy is regulated similarly to other medical treatments, and doctors often recommend these "alternative" therapies.

 Modern Applications of Hypnotherapy

-Hypnotherapy can help anyone and that is why so many celebrities trust hypnosis to help them along with their day to day lives or fabulous careers.
-The image of hypnosis is changing, thanks in part to celebrities coming forward to praise hypnotherapy for its role in their lives.
+Hypnotherapy can benefit anyone, and that's why many celebrities place their trust in hypnosis to assist them in their daily lives and successful careers.
+The perception of hypnosis is evolving, thanks in part to celebrities openly endorsing hypnotherapy for its positive impact on their lives.